 RESPONSIBILITY FOR DATA PROTECTION

-- Any requests and enquiries concerning AHLU’s uses of your personal data (see section on Your Rights below) should be sent to the Vice Chair, Susan Adams, who will endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law
+Any requests and enquiries concerning AHLU’s uses of your personal data (see section on Your Rights below) should be sent to the Chair of the Board at [email protected]

 WHY AHLU NEEDS TO PROCESS PERSONAL DATA

-In order to carry out its ordinary duties, AHLU needs to process a wide range of personal data about individuals (including current, past and prospective students and teachers) as part of its daily operation.
+In order to carry out its ordinary duties, AHLU needs to process a wide range of personal data about individuals (including staff, volunteers, and current, past and prospective students) as part of its daily operation.

 Some of this activity AHLU will need to carry out in order to fulfil its legal rights, duties or obligations – including those under a contract with its staff, or parents of its students.